jkrogager/simpaqs/README.md

 Code to generate a sample of random quasars with realistic absorption systems:
-Lyman-alpha forest, Lyman-limit systems and DLAs, including their metal lines.
+Lyman-alpha forest, Lyman-limit systems and DLAs, including their metal lines and molecular lines in 10% of the DLAs.
 The metal lines only include singly ionized lines plus CIV and SiIV for now.

 The code also allows a simulation and exposure time estimation of a 4MOST target catalog.